szimonisz/biscuit-wifi/README.md

 ## biscuit-euler-wifi:

 An Arduino project with the libraries needed to configure the Wifi of the Biscuit.
-Retrieves Euler angles from the orientation sensor and sends them through UDP packets to port 4210 of the local network every 100ms.
+Retrieves sets of data from the orientation sensor and sends them through UDP packets to a user-specified port of a user-specified IP address every 100ms.

+Enables biscuit to send orientation values via WiFi, specifically:
+- Euler angles (degrees)
+- Magnetometer xyz values (micro Teslas)
+- Gyroscope xyz values (radians per second)
+- Accelerometer xyz values (m/s^2)
+- Linear Acceleration xyz values (m/s^2)
+- Gravity xyz values (m/s^2)
+- Quaternion wxyz values (qW,qX,qY,qZ)

 ## udp-recv.c:

 A C program that sniffs a designated port (4210) for UDP packets, parses and displays them as a string.
-Enables the user to access and observe the Euler angles provided by the Biscuit in real time - over a Wifi connection.
+Enables the user to access and observe the orientation data sets provided by the Biscuit in real time - over a Wifi connection.

 Command Line Instructions:
 ```